I'm interested! How do I apply?

 - Approximately 5 hours per month work time (9am-5pm Monday-Friday) – apart from the two longer site visits, see below

-- In June 2021 there is an overnight trip to Canberra scheduled requiring 2 weekdays
+- There is an overnight trip to Canberra requiring 2 weekdays

-- In 2022 there will be a site visit to NSW Parliament House requiring 1 weekday
+- There is a site visit to NSW Parliament House requiring 1 weekday

 - A typical month could have a site visit (1-2 hours) and a workshop (3 hours)